 These procedures are designed to ensure that your complaint will be dealt with in good faith and that you will not be penalised for complaining.
 When we receive a complaint, we will first seek to deal with it through informal discussion.
 If this fails to resolve the issue at hand, you can raise the complaint formally.

-In addition, there are procedures for requesting a review of progression or award classification decisions, or of the level of attainment.
-For information on these procedures, please see the section in this Handbook on Procedures for Academic Appeals.
+There are separate procedures for requesting a review of progression or award classification decisions.
+See the section in this Handbook on Procedures for Academic Appeals.